associatenitin/Vidzaro/README.md

 3. The backend will call this service on `CAPTION_SERVICE_URL` (default port `8004`) when you use **Toolbar → Captions**.

+Verified working with Python 3.12 / faster-whisper 1.2.1 (CTranslate2 4.8.1) on Windows, CPU mode.
+The Whisper model for the selected quality mode downloads automatically on the first transcription request.

 ---

 ## Troubleshooting